coherentjavi/go-simpleDOS/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Please note all devices involved need to be connected to the same network for it to run correctly.
-The code can be ran by going to `/src` and running all the files with `go run main.go scan.go attack.go`.
-Root level permissions may be needed in which case `sudo go run` will work instead, if this is the case the environment variables would need to be configured for root too.
-Alternatively the user can buid a binary locally with `go build` and then execute then binary.
+Please note all devices involved need to be connected to the same network for this to run correctly.
+The code can be ran by going to `/src` and running all the files with `go run main.go scan.go attackPorts.go`.
+Root level permissions may be needed in which case `sudo go run` will work instead, if this is the case then ensure the Go environment variables are configured for root too.
+Alternatively the user can buid a binary locally with `go build` and execute the binary.

+The TCP header and its values in `attack.go`, can be modified as needed.

 <!-- CONTRIBUTING -->